rbuchberger/objective_elements/README.md

 It doesn't actually know any HTML, just how to format it.

+This is meant to be less involved and more flexible than nokogiri's XML/HTML generator.
+There's no DSL to learn, and no cleverness to wrap your mind around.
+Its specialty is taking fragmented, disjointed information and condensing it into a string of properly formatted HTML.
+It's as agnostic as possible on the input, while being extremely consistent with its output.

 ## How it works:

 * Instantiate a `SingleTag` or `DoubleTag`

-* Add attributes & content in one of a few ways.
+* Add attributes & content.
 Nest tags infinitely.

 * Render it with `.to_s`